Types of Yoga

-There are three primary Nadis, Susumna, Ida and Pingala.
+There are three primary Nadis, Susumna, Ida, and Pingala.
 Normally Prana goes either through Ida or Pingala.
 Course through them is changed by turns.
-Prana going through Susumna is possible only in case of yogis.
+Prana going through Susumna is possible only in the case of yogis.
 For others, Prana goes through the right nostril and left nostril alternatively.

 Projecting the Prana at eighteen seats (Marma Sthana) of the body and changing the seat from one to another is called Pratyahara.
 The eighteen Marma Sthana are

 - Root of hands

 - The root of the palate